Apply Now: Creative Climate Leadership USA

 The cultural community is a critical – and often overlooked – partner in the urgent response to climate change.
 The arts and creative industries have a history of inspiring people of all ages, ethnicities, cultural, and political persuasions to understand and connect to big issues – often deeply affecting people who might otherwise not have the interest, energy, courage, or endurance to act.
 Through the values reflected by cultural spaces (festival sites, theatres, music clubs, arts centers, and museums), the voices of artists and cultural leaders, and the artworks themselves, culture – very publicly – can demonstrate and inspire practical steps to reduce emissions, innovate solutions, shift public attitudes, and champion sustainable values, sharing learning and reaching millions of people to make the transition we now need.

 CCL USA tuition is $2,000 to cover the costs of the training program, lodging, and food; 6 months of mentoring; and inclusion in an international network of colleagues that supports ongoing action.
-A limited number of full and partial scholarships are available for those qualified applicants who can demonstrate they could not otherwise attend.
+At least twelve full and partial scholarships ranging from $500 to $2000 (ranging from covering full costs except travel to a $500 reduction is cost) are available, thanks to generous benefactors and grants, for those qualified applicants who can demonstrate they could not otherwise attend.
+We encourage a diverse range of applicants and hope to reflect this diversity in our program and speakers.
+We do expect participants to cover their own travel to Tucson.

-The deadline for applications is midnight Eastern Standard Time on Thursday, January 9, 2020.
-Applicants will be notified by Monday, January 20, 2020 whether or not they have been accepted and/or received a scholarship.
+The deadline for applications is midnight Eastern Standard Time on Sunday, January 26, 2020.
+Applicants will be notified by Tuesday, February 4, 2020 whether or not they have been accepted and/or a scholarship.

 For more information, contact email@example.com.